Sketch Animation: State-of-the-art Report

 \section{Comparative analysis of animation techniques}

 We discuss various aspects of sketch animation for each technique and present a comparative study.
 Specifically, we evaluate suitability across animation types and usage, highlighting when an approach is preferable and where trade-offs emerge.
-This analysis defines which methods are effective under challenging states and which are sensitive to stroke ambiguity, occlusion, topological changes, or interactions between multiple objects. \\
+This analysis identifies which methods are effective under challenging conditions and which are sensitive to stroke ambiguity, occlusion, topological changes, or interactions among multiple objects.